 If you’d like to study music in London at ICMP this year, then you'll need to start thinking about submitting your UCAS application soon.
-The first deadline for 'on-time' degree applications has now passed, however, if you've missed that deadline it is still possible to apply via UCAS.
+The first deadline for 'on-time' degree applications has now been extended to Friday 29th January, 6pm.
+The deadline has been extended in light of the current situation and allows both students and teachers further time to finalise applications this year.
+If you need any help completing your application form just drop us a line.

 Applications received after the initial January 'on-time' deadline are considered after all the 'on-time' applications have been processed.
 What does this mean?
 If you apply later this simply means that your application may take a little longer to process, however this shouldn't deter you from applying.